Nonparametric Modern Hopfield Models: Introduction

-To fill these gaps, this work presents a nonparametric framework for deep learning compatible modern Hopfield models.
-To fill \textbf{(P1)}, this framework allows us to not only recover the standard dense modern Hopfield model \cite{ramsauer2020hopfield}, but also introduce an efficient modern Hopfield model, termed sparse-structured modern Hopfield model (\cref{thm:SVR_sparse_Hopfield}).
 To fill \textbf{(P2)}, our framework facilitates the derivation of a retrieval error bound of the sparse modern Hopfield with explicit sparsity dependence (\cref{thm:eps_sparse}).
 This bound offers rigorous characterizations of the sparsity-induced advantages of the sparse model compared with its dense counterpart, including higher precision in memory retrieval (\cref{coro:faster_convergence} and \cref{thm:one_step_retrieval}), enhanced robustness to noise (\cref{remark:noise}) and exponential-in-$d$ capacity (\cref{thm:sparse_well_separation} and \cref{thm:memory_capacity}, $d$ refers to pattern size).
 Interestingly, unlike existing Hopfield models \cite{hu2023SparseHopfield,wu2023bloomberggpt,ramsauer2020hopfield} requiring an explicit energy function to guarantee the stability of the model, we show that the sparse modern Hopfield model guarantees the fixed-point convergence even without details of the Hopfield energy function (\cref{thm:convergence_sparse_Hopfield}).

 To fill \textbf{(P3)}, beyond introducing the sparse modern Hopfield model, our framework supports a family of modern Hopfield models that connect with various attention variants.
 This complements the findings in \cite{hu2023SparseHopfield,wu2023stanhop}, pushing us toward a more unified understanding.

 \paragraph{Contributions.} Our contributions are as follows: \begin{itemize} \item We propose a nonparametric framework for deep learning compatible modern Hopfield models.
 Building upon this, we introduce the first efficient sparse modern Hopfield model with sub-quadratic complexity.